 The biggest single percentage of points for this course comes from completing regular assignments.
-These assignments will vary-they include, for example, journal entries, time management plans, exam debriefs, and goal-setting outlines-and they will offer many opportunities for you to apply what we are studying in class immediately.
+These assignments will vary - they include, for example, journal entries, time management plans, exam debriefs, and goal-setting outlines - and they will offer many opportunities for you to apply what we are studying in class immediately.
 Completing these assignments on time and thoroughly will earn you full credit.

 A special note about journal assignments: Journaling in this course is designed to help you reflect on the course material and your experiences outside of class and college and to stimulate insights into becoming a more successful learner overall.
-See Syllabus Appendix C for information about how journal entry writing is graded.
-Please type your journal (see "Guidelines for written work.")
-When your journal is returned to you, please put it in your binder.
-Further instruction on the value of journaling and feedback will be given throughout the course.
+Journal entries are expected and required and will be turned in with the Career Project.